thoughtspot/thoughtspot.github.io/_admin/ts-cloud/consumption-pricing.md

 Follow these best practices for the 2 new answers, *Sample Answer - Credit usage details* and *Credit usage from Charging Records*.

-1. Examine the Credit Usage pinboard to determine a user or time window of interest.
+1. Examine the Credit Usage Liveboard to determine a user or time window of interest.
 For example, you may notice that a certain user consumes most of your credits, or that there was a spike during a certain time window.

 2. Determine how you want to investigate this credit consumption:
     - **Sample Answer - Credit usage details**: This answer is ideal for looking into object-level details, such as the objects a user accessed and the actions they performed on those objects.